vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 - [ ] Introduce an event caching layer that caches registered events based on the tags sent to it.
 - [ ] Update the emitted events to accept the new tags - taking the `telemetry` configuration options into account.
+- [ ] There is going to be a hit on performance with these changes.
+Add benchmarking to help us understand how much the impact will be.

 ## Future Improvements